 Seborrheic keratosis is a type of harmless skin growth.
 Some people may choose to have them removed for cosmetic reasons.
-They look similar to a type of skin cancer.
+They can look similar to a type of skin cancer.

-Older or less common names for this condition include:
+Older names for this condition include:

 • basal cell papillomas